Dr. Tara's "Fave Five": The Final Days of Summer

 Here are a few of my favourite summer recipes.
 Let me know if you give one a try!

-My chicklets adore peaches, and we go through multiple baskets every August.
+I adore fresh local peaches and could eat them every single day.
 This smoothie recipe is loaded with all of the goods — veggies, fibre, healthy fats, and plant-based protein.
 Yet it is super simple to make and tastes as delicious as it looks.

 If you’re looking for a quick, nutritious, and delicious summer treat (think snack, dessert, or even fun breakfast), this is it!
 Frozen Yogurt Bark can be made with dairy or non-dairy yogurt and your choice of toppings.